btdevdocs/btdevdocs.github.io/SoftwareEngineer.md

 # Developer

-Role also known as programmer or software engineer, requires a deep level of technical expertise.
+Role also known as programmer or software developer, requires a deep level of technical expertise.

 ## Engineering Proficiency Tier